 With the exception of general contract, company, tax and competition law, few general rules govern an exit of a portfolio company.
 If an exit is made in the form of an asset sale, then labour law will be relevant, as the employees of the business to be transferred are conferred certain rights under Norwegian labour law.
 Under current Norwegian tax legislation, equity transactions will normally be treated more favourably than asset transactions.

-Following an all-time high in 2016 of 11.9 billion Norwegian kroner invested by funds advised by Norwegian sponsors, led by investments in the buyout segment, the figure declined to 8.5 billion Norwegian kroner in 2017 and 8.1 and 8.3 billion Norwegian kroner in 2018 and 2019, respectively.12
+Following an all-time high in 2016 of 11.5 billion Norwegian kroner invested by funds advised by Norwegian sponsors, led by investments in the buyout segment, the figure declined to 8.1 billion Norwegian kroner in 2018 and slowly increased to 9.4 billion Norwegian kroner in 2020.12

 There were few large transactions made by Norwegian private equity sponsors in 2019 and 2020.
-In total, 32 divestments were made by such sponsors in 2019.
+In total, 31 divestments were made by such sponsors in 2020.
 Norvestor was among the first Norwegian sponsors to carry out a roll-over exit of IT company Cegal, spun out from their fifth fund to a special purpose vehicle managed by Norvestor.
-Although the uncertainty introduced by Covid-19 remained a constant for 2020, the number of transactions was largely on a par with the year before, with a large uptick towards the end of the year, with 2021 seeing a clear trend towards recovery.
+Although the uncertainty introduced by covid-19 remained a constant for 2020, the number of transactions was largely on a par with the year before, with a large uptick towards the end of the year, with 2021 seeing a clear trend towards recovery.
 Internationally, there has been an increasing trend towards continuation vehicles and roll-over exits, which we expect to include Norwegian fund sponsors going forward.

 One of the main consequences of the financial crisis and the ensuing sovereign debt problems of European and other countries has been a relative decline in the availability of banking finance for private equity transactions and similar transactions.